 \section{Limitations}

-In this section, we address the limitations of this work.
+In this section, we address some of our work's limitations.

-\paragraph{Non-Linear Encoder Relationships. } This work focuses solely on affine similarity between encoders, as it sufficiently fits our purpose.
-However, several works propose non-linear measures to capture the potentially practically relevant non-linear relationships between encoders.
-For instance, the \textsc{MultiBERT} encoder representations are generally not exactly affinely related, which is a case discussed in \Cref{sec:affine-intrinsic-equivalence}.
-However, understanding the algebraic properties of the discussed similarity measures on $\sE_\Vspace$ still helps us to make conclusions about practical findings as in \Cref{sec:experiments}.
+\paragraph{Non-Linear Encoder Relationships. } This work focuses on affine similarity between encoders.
+As we find and discuss in \Cref{sec:affine-intrinsic-equivalence} with the example of \textsc{MultiBERT}s, language encoder representations may generally not be exactly affinely related.
+Nevertheless, understanding the affine-homotopy relationships on $\encoders$ still helps us to make conclusions about practical findings as in \Cref{sec:experiments}.

-\paragraph{Linear Classifiers. } Our work provides extrinsic theoretical guarantees for the class of linear classifiers.
-In practice, task fine-tuning can become as complex as re-training entire pre-trained models, which is not covered by this work.
-Still, we point out its utility for the class of linear probing classifiers \cite{alaben17, ijcai2018p796}.
+\paragraph{Linear Classifiers. } Our work provides precise theoretical guarantees on the performance of linear classifiers applied to affinely-related encoders.
+In practice, task fine-tuning can take the form of more complex models, such as re-training entire pre-trained models.
+This work does not cover such more complex fine-tuning techniques.

-\paragraph{Numerical Approximations. } We make several numerical approximations to move from our theoretical findings about affine homotopy relations on $\sE_\Vspace$ to our implementations in \Cref{sec:experiments}.
-For example, although we prove bounds for suprema and infima, we will generally not reach them exactly using gradient descent methods, as highlighted in \Cref{sec:experiments}.
-Further, although $d_{\Vset(V,\Delta)}$ is an interesting quantity to discuss, \Cref{eq:supinfsup-extrinsic-finite} is hard to optimize for numerically, and requires expensive approximation.
-Similarly, computing the intrinsic distances across all representation layers in \Cref{fig:encoder-asymmetry} is done by optimizing for the MSE and evaluating the max loss, rather than directly optimizing the max loss.
-This is an approximation of $\mathDJ$ due to limited computational resources.
-Finally, we acknowledge the numerical inaccuracies when computing SVD numerically in \Cref{sec:experiments}, which we attempt to accommodate for using the rank to precision $\epsilon$.
+\paragraph{Numerical Approximations. } To bridge our theoretical findings on affine homotopy relationships in $\encoders$ with their practical implementations in \Cref{sec:experiments}, we concede several approximations.
+For instance, while $\pointHausdorffMapVSet$ is valuable in analysis, optimizing \Cref{eq:supinfsup-extrinsic-finite} directly is computationally challenging and requires costly approximations.
+Similarly, in computing intrinsic distances across all representation layers in \Cref{fig:encoder-asymmetry}, we optimize for mean squared error (MSE) and evaluate the maximum loss instead of optimizing for it directly, which serves as an approximation of $\onesidedmetric$ that results in more stable optimization given computational constraints.
+Finally, we address numerical inaccuracies encountered during singular value decomposition (SVD) computations in \Cref{sec:experiments}, which we mitigate by tuning the rank according to precision $\epsilon$.